squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L02-SetupK3sCluster.md

 ## Step 1: Deploy Network

-We will deploy ISOLATED networking components using Terraform.
+We will start with deploying ISOLATED networking components using Terraform.
 These are the following AWS resources which will be created:
 - VPC
 - Public Subnets
 - Private Subnets